 The Wheat Protein Market

 During the past few years the protein transition from animal based protein to plant based protein attracted a lot of attention in the media.
 The COVID-19 pandemic positively boosted the plant-based protein industry thereby fueling the wheat protein demand.
 Many consumers switched to plant-based proteins from animal-based counterparts owing to various safety and environmental concerns.
 The pandemic emphasized on the importance of eating a healthy diet, increasing the demand for plant-based foods with high protein content.
-Many manufacturers in the plant-based food industry began to alter their strategies and invest in R&D for new product development to cater to the increase in demand.

 Total Market

-According to WPA internal market research the global wheat protein market size grew from 1,240,00 mt in 2018 to 1,455,000 mt 2021 and is expected to expand at a compound annual growth rate (CAGR) of 4.5% from 2022 to 2030.
+According to trade statistics and WPA internal market research the global wheat protein market size increased from 1,290,000 mt in 2023 to 1,390,000 mt in 2024 (+8%).

 Market shares